 The energy consumption of the buildings in the portfolio is collected annually.
-Where possible, smart meters are used, for which the data is provided in an automated way.
-If no smart meters are present, the data is supplied by external managers and owners' associations, among others, or is collected by the Fund's property management.
-Where actual data cannot be retrieved, clustered data received from grid operators is used to measure the energy intensity.
+Where possible, smart meters are used, for which the data are provided in an automated way.
+If no smart meters are present, the data is supplied by tenants, such as for single-tenant buildings, or is collected by the Fund's property management.